ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 \paragraph{Variance Matrix.} When we measure $\delta_{i,j}$ for all pairs of transformations in $T=\{ t_0, t_1, \ldots, t_n \}$, we can obtain a \emph{variance matrix}:

 where the elements in the matrix are ordered according to the sampling variable $V$ horizontally and vertically.
-This is analogically similar to an image obtained using a medical image modality.
-In Figure \ref{fig:Workflow}, we use $f_1, f_2, \ldots$ to denote different modalities $(\mathrm{dif}, \mathrm{cml})$, and use $F$ to denote a set of modalities.
-When different modalities are used to probe different positions of a model, we can obtain a collection of variance matrices alike multi-modality in medical imaging.
+In Fig. \ref{fig:Workflow}, we use $f_1, f_2, \ldots$ to denote different modalities $(\mathrm{dif}, \mathrm{cumul})$, and use $F$ to denote a set of modalities.
+When different modalities are used to probe different positions of a model, we can obtain a collection of variance matrices like multi-modality in medical imaging \cite{multimodality}.

 The variance matrices can indeed be viewed as images.
-We thus intentionally place the matrix element $\delta_{0,0}$ at the bottom-left of the matrix in Eq.\,\ref{matrix} to be consistent with the directions of coordinate axes.
-Figure \ref{fig:pattern_example} shows six examples of such images, which are referred to as \emph{variance matrices}.
+We thus intentionally place the matrix element $\delta_{0,0}$ at the bottom-left of the matrix to be consistent with the directions of coordinate axes.
+Fig. \ref{fig:pattern_example} shows six examples of such images, which are referred to as \emph{variance matrices}.